raharrasy/RL2019-BaseCodes/Task2/README.md

 Agents are equipped with a set of discrete actions.
 To move to adjacent grids, agents can use the `DRIBBLE_UP`,`DRIBBLE_DOWN`,`DRIBBLE_LEFT`, and `DRIBBLE_RIGHT` actions.
 Additionally, the `KICK` action enables the agents to shoot the ball into the goal.

 ## Reward Functions
 Agents only receive non-zero rewards at the completion of each episodes.
 In this case, a goal will result in a reward of **+1**.
-However, a wayward kick and occupying the same grid as opponent agents will result in a penalty.
+However, occupying the same grid as opponent agents will result in a penalty.

 ## Environment Dynamics
 Environment transition resulting from the actions are stochastic.
 For the dribbling related actions, there will be a small probability for agents to end up dribbling into an adjacent (but wrong) grid.
 There is also some possibility of agents kicks going wayward from the goal after executing the `KICK` action.
 This probability of kicking the ball wayward generally depends on how close the grids are from the goal.